BUZZ-Blimps/Buzzstation/README.md

 ### Frontend

-Features
+Necessary Features
-- Add Auto Button
-- Add Virtual Joysticks for the app and test performance and functionality when multiple blimps are being controlled
+- Add Full Controller Functionality for web and app users
-- Add State Machine text (with dropdown)
+- Add State Machine text
-- Add All Auto and All Manual Buttons
+- Add 'All Auto' and 'All Manual' Buttons
 - Add Calibrate Button (with Height value)
 - Add Column Headers
 - Add Barometer Integration

+"Nice to Have" Features
+- Add Sidebar menu
+- Add Logs Page
 - Add Tuning Page
+- Dropdown menu for State Machine
+- Select and deselect visible blimps on Main Page
+- Add Virtual Joysticks for the app and test performance and functionality when multiple blimps are being controlled
 - Add Vision ON/OFF Buttons
-- Add Sidebar menu

 Bugs
 - Fix Spacing on all platforms/devices (Make buttons resize based on screen dimensions)
-- Fix Multi-controller issue of when a device or browser closes and the blimp name button stays red (Add a timeout to check for device)
+- Fix Multi-controller issue of when a device or browser closes and the blimp name button stays red (Add a timeout to check for the device)

 ## Ideas